thenewdarling/CurseOfStrahd/Session Recaps/Session 30.md

 - The bones in the room come to life, and [[Arlo]] stops Cyrus attacking Jeremiah.
 - Cyrus leads us to a wing of the house with a shared hallway and bedrooms off to one side.
 - Jeremiah tries to pick the lock.
-- Arabelle finds a harp under the bed, which Jeremiah confirms is just a regular harp (from a magical enchantment POV).
+- Arabelle finds a harp under the bed, which Jeremiah confirms is just a regular harp (as far as magical aura is concerned).
 - Arabelle hands the Holy Symbol of Ravenkind to Arlo, saying "I'll be right back," and casts *Gaseous Form* on herself to sneak through the door.
 	- Arlo: "Every woman in my life is a fucking genius."
 - Arabelle meets the creepy doll, [[Pidlwick]] II.